Canon 80D vs Panasonic G9

 Review summary: Canon 80D vs Panasonic G9

 So what is the bottom line?
-Is the Canon 80D better than the Panasonic G9 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 80D and the Panasonic G9?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: Larger pixels generate images with better, more accurate colors.